jdbctemplatemapper/jdbctemplatemapper/README.md

 ## Spring bean configuration for JdbcTemplateMapper

 JdbcTemplateMapper should be prepared in a Spring application context and given to services as a bean reference.
-It caches table meta-data and SQL.
+It caches table meta-data etc.

 **Note: An instance of JdbcTemplateMapper is thread safe**